dalek-cryptography/curve25519-dalek/README.md

 Portions of this library were originally a port of [Adam Langley's Golang ed25519 library](https://github.com/agl/ed25519), which was in turn a port of the reference `ref10` implementation.
+Most of this code, including the 32-bit field arithmetic, has since been rewritten.

 The fast `u32` and `u64` scalar arithmetic was implemented by Andrew Moon, and the addition chain for scalar inversion was provided by Brian Smith.